sambatv/imagecheck/docs/README.md

 bucket, under the `--s3-key-prefix` option.

 Before uploading scan results to S3, the scan results are locally cached in the configured `--cache-dir` directory.
-The schema for the cache directory is the following for the image built from this repository in its pipeline:
+The schema for the cache directory hierarchy is as follows:

 ```text
 CACHE_DIR/